next-actions/pytest-mh/docs/config.rst

         """Bind password ``config.bindpw``, defaults to ``Secret123``"""

 The example above adds two new options ``binddn`` and ``bindpw``.
-Since the options provide default values, they are only optional.
+Since the options provide default values, they are optional.
 You can set them in the multihost configuration in the ``config`` field.

 .. code-block:: yaml